 - Under the heading “Choose App & Event”, search for “inFlow” and select the inFlow Inventory app.

-- Choose the trigger you would like to use in this Zap (see list of available triggers above).
+- Choose the event you would like to use in this Zap (see list of available events above).
 Then click the Continue button.

 - Click Sign in to inFlow inventory if prompted.
 This will open a new window where you will need to sign in to your inFlow account.
 Click Continue.